SebastienWae/debugging-42/docs/debuggers/lldb.md

 ### Expressions

-Expressions, that can be used with the `expressions` or `e` command, allows you to execute arbitrary code in the current stack frame of the process.
+You can use expressions with the `expressions` or `e` commands.
+They allow you to execute arbitrary code in the current stack frame of the process.
 You can change the value of any variable, create new ones, call functions, etc. without re-compiling or restarting the program.

 The value returned by an expression is stored in a variable, in the format `$n` and can be reused.